nanvel/blog/2020/07/ruby.md

 end
 ```

-When a methods is defined outside a class or module, it is effectively a global function (technically, becomes a private method of the Object class).
+When a method is defined outside a class or module, it is effectively a global function (technically, becomes a private method of the Object class).

 Methods can be defined on individual objects (singleton methods):
 ```ruby